MindPort-GmbH/.github/profile/README.md

 - It is the perfect solution for use cases such as VR training and product demos.

 ## Repos
-- [VR-Builder](https://github.com/MindPort-GmbH/VR-Builder): This is the official VR Builder open-source repository.
-VR Builder releases are available in the [Releases](https://github.com/MindPort-GmbH/VR-Builder/releases) section.
-The [VR Builder Pro](https://u3d.as/3pUD) asset on the Unity Asset Store is based on this, but offers additional functionality.
+- [VR-Builder](https://github.com/MindPort-GmbH/VR-Builder): This is the VR Builder open-source repository.
+You can find VR Builder releases in the [Releases](https://github.com/MindPort-GmbH/VR-Builder/releases) section.
+The [VR Builder Pro](https://u3d.as/3pUD) asset on the Unity Asset Store is based on this repository.
+It offers additional functionality.
-- [VR Builder Documentation](https://github.com/MindPort-GmbH/VR-Builder-Documentation): This is the repo for the online documentation.
-The published documentation can be found [here](documentation.mindport.co).
+- [VR Builder Documentation](https://github.com/MindPort-GmbH/VR-Builder-Documentation): This is the repository for the online documentation.
+The published documentation is available [here](documentation.mindport.co).

 ## Professional services
 If you want in scaling your VR application creation pipeline, please check out our [professional services](https://www.mindport.co/vr-builder/pricing) page.